-- Copying, buying, stealing or borrowing part or all of someone else's work, presenting it as your own - Using material directly from books, journals, CDs or the internet without acknowledging the source - Submitting work that contains a large and unacknowledged contribution from another person, such as a parent, coach, tutor or author. - Paying someone to write or prepare material is associated with a task, such as drafts, processes, diaries, logs and journals. - Using AI to complete parts or all of my work.
+- Copying, buying, stealing or borrowing part or all of someone else's work, presenting it as your own - Using material directly from books, journals, CDs or the internet without acknowledging the source - Submitting work that contains a large and unacknowledged contribution from another person, such as a parent, coach, tutor or author. - Paying someone to write or prepare material this is associated with a task, such as drafts, processes diaries, logs and journals.